soupglasses/nix-system-graphics/README.md

 1. <a name="ref-1"></a> Requires wrapping `nix run` with their wrapper before it works.
 2. <a name="ref-2"></a> Can be done in very select cases under certain setups by manually changing internal variables.
 [Example](https://github.com/nix-community/nixGL/issues/116#issuecomment-1265042706).
 3. <a name="ref-3"></a> NixGL is proprietary as it has no license information.
 See [this Github issue](https://github.com/nix-community/nixGL/issues/143) for more information.
+4. <a name="ref-4"></a> While Nvidia is functional in nix-system-graphics, it requires manual effort to be kept in sync with the __exact__ version of the host.
+See [this Github comment](https://github.com/soupglasses/nix-system-graphics/issues/5#issuecomment-2443771338) for how this is done. [nix-gl-host](https://github.com/numtide/nix-gl-host/) may be a better alternative if the other above features of nix-system-graphics is not required, and a set-and-forget approach is desired.

 ## Installing with Nix Flakes